roydejong/timbot/README.md

 To get started, [download the latest stable Timbot release](https://github.com/roydejong/timbot/releases) from the GitHub repository and extract it somewhere.

 Open a terminal and navigate to your Timbot installation directory.
-Run the following command to download and install all of Timbot's dependencies and packages:
+Run the following command:

-    yarn install
+    yarn setup

+This will perform installation of all dependencies, and build the static content for the admin panel.

 ### Configuration and operation